getong/flutter_rust_bridge_tutorial/src/building-a-comprehensive-app-with-iota-sdk/building-for-ios/README.md

 > I presume the functionality of the [-> Android app](../building-for-android.md) is operational.
 From the iOS standpoint, this implies that you've configured the Flutter Rust Bridge and incorporated both Rust and Dart code.

-**I am working on a MacBook Air (Apple M1) with macOS Sonoma 14.1.1 and Xcode 15.0.1.** It's possible that the standard workflow works smoothly in other working environments.
+**I am working on a MacBook Air (Apple M1) with macOS Sonoma 14.2.1 and Xcode 15.2.** It's possible that the standard workflow works smoothly in other working environments.

 Unfortunately, on my system, I faced challenges working with iOS.
 The libsodium-sys wrapper only built successfully when the libsodium library was pre-built as a static lib and manually added.
 The app only ran on my iPhone, not in the simulator (but refer to the little note at the bottom).
 It could only be launched from the Runner.xcworkspace project, not the Runner.xcodeproj.
 These were quite intricate issues that were very time-consuming to resolve.

+## Verify your working environment

+Before you start working on iOS, I suggest you check your environment by running `flutter doctor` or `flutter doctor -v` for detailed information.

+Based on my experience, updating your macOS, Xcode, and/or iOS versions can lead to unforeseen issues.
+Each update tends to bring about new problems, so it requires patience to set up your workspace properly.
+It's essential to make it a routine to verify that everything is configured correctly.

+See example "CocoaPods installed but not working" in the section "Other Issues you might encounter" at the bottom of this page.

+Resolve any issues before proceeding further.

 ## iOS Set-up